-“If you are watching the markets every day, it can put you on a roller coaster ride of ups and downs,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire.
+“If you are watching the markets every day, it can put you on a roller coaster ride of ups and downs,” says Bryan Kuderna, a certified financial planner with the Kuderna Financial Team in Shrewsbury, New Jersey, and the author of Millennial Millionaire in an interview conducted by Athene.
 “And when that happens, you tend to make bad decisions with your money.”

 The last thing you want to do is act irrationally and jeopardize the future you’ve planned for.
-That’s why Kuderna and other financial experts will all tell you the same thing: Worrying about current events, policy changes, and other moves that cause markets to fluctuate does more harm than good.
+That’s why Kuderna and other financial experts will tell you the same thing: Worrying about current events, policy changes and other moves that cause markets to fluctuate does more harm than good.

 The best defense against your emotions is to stick with a solid long-term plan.
-Follow these easy strategies to gain peace of mind and stay on track for the future.
+Follow these easy strategies to help your plans stay on track for the future.

 Work with a qualified financial professional.
-Enlisting the help of a financial professional gives you a teammate who’s not only looking out for your money but can also take emotions out of the equation.
-While you should regularly check in, there’s comfort in knowing that he or she is constantly watching the markets and understands how to respond based on your retirement goals.
+Enlisting the help of a financial professional gives you a teammate who’s not only looking out for your money, but can also take emotions out of the equation.
+While you should regularly check in, there’s comfort in knowing that they are helping ensure that your retirement plan aligns with your goals and objectives, even as those goals and objectives change.

 Don’t put all your eggs in one basket.
 “One of the biggest flaws I see in retirement planning is when people commingle all their assets in one account,” says Kuderna.
 “When you do that, it’s easy to get emotional.
 If that account suddenly goes way up, you get excited, but if it goes way low, you panic.”
 The better play: Distribute your assets into three distinct portfolio categories.